tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

     <a href="http://creativecommons.org/publicdomain/zero/1.0/deed.en" title="Creative Commons Zero, Public Domain Dedication">CC0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=34030428">Link</a>
 </i>

-While I expressed concerns with feeling behind on my work, what I was feeling was the result of passing the peak of the curve.
+While I expressed concerns with feeling behind on my work, what I was feeling was the result of falling down the peak of the curve.
 I had not taken the steps to [self-regulate](https://en.wikipedia.org/wiki/Emotional_self-regulation) against work concerns; instead, I allowed the negative emotions to compound and hinder my ability to produce good work.
 With this new insight, I want to explore avoiding this situation in the future.

 ## What am I going to change?